Scandal season 3: Plot

 The season focuses on Fitz's re-election campaign for his second term, as well as, Olivia's family problems after her father comes back into her life and she discovers that her mother (believed to be deceased for 20 years) is alive, which leads to Olivia Pope & Associates trying to find Olivia's mother, Maya Lewis.

 After Olivia's name is leaked to the press as Fitz's mistress, Olivia Pope & Associates face financial troubles when all their clients fire them.
 The firm accepts "new" clients in order to pay the bills.
 Rowan becomes more involved with Olivia's life, which begins to affect her, and leads Huck and Jake to investigate B613.
 They discover during a military action code named "Operation Remington" Fitz shot down a civilian aircraft over Iceland and Olivia's mother was one of over 300 casualties.
 Olivia goes to Fitz and asks him about it, but he refuses to respond.
 Determined to find out the truth about Operation Remington, the firm investigates Rowan and learns that a passenger was removed from the flight by a Federal Marshall just prior to take off.
-Quinn starts to hang out with Charlie, who sets her up to kill a security guard who was an eye-witness to the Federal Marshall's removal of the passenger.
+Quinn starts to hang out with Charlie, who sets her up to kill a security guard who was an eye-witness to the Federal Marshal's removal of the passenger.
 As a result of Quinn's inadvertent murder, Huck tortures her and she leaves the firm.

 It's revealed that Maya was the passenger who didn't get on the plane, and that she has been imprisoned by Rowan for the last 20 years.
 She manages to break free and Olivia is shocked when her "dead" mother contacts her.
 When Rowan finds out about Maya's escape, he puts her on FBI's most wanted terrorists list.
 Olivia manages to arrange a flight to Hong Kong with Maya on it, but after she leaves Olivia figures out that Maya really is a terrorist by the name Marie Wallace.
 After Fitz captures Rowan at the Pentagon, Olivia asks Fitz to arrest her mother, but Maya manages to escape.